SkylineCommunications/dataminer-docs/connector-help/connector_help/UHP_Networks_NMS.md

 #### SNMP connection

-The driver only uses this SNMP connection when the Management IP is selected for controllers and stations.
+The connector only uses this SNMP connection when the Management IP is selected for controllers and stations.
 This connection requires no input during element creation.

 ### Initialization